Property tycoon who hired hitman to kill his wife cut children out of £6m will

 “Norman loved his children and was financially generous towards them, but exploited his financial wealth as a means of exerting control over his children…”

-Mr Gill had a ruthless streak, was used to getting his own way, and could be “cruel and spiteful,” said the judge.
+Mr Gill had a ruthless streak, was used to getting his own way, and could be “cruel and spiteful”, said the judge.

 In an earlier 1996 will, Mr Gill left the “token” sum of just £5 to his ex-wife and murder conspiracy victim, Mary.

-This was “in view of her vindictive attitude and negative actions from 1979 until her re-marriage, from which time she excommunicated herself completely from me, thus causing the healing of the rift with our children to be much more difficult.”
+This was “in view of her vindictive attitude and negative actions from 1979 until her re-marriage, from which time she excommunicated herself completely from me, thus causing the healing of the rift with our children to be much more difficult”.

-Mrs Hicken, now, 58, said she was left haunted by her childhood experiences living with a violent father, the court heard, with a psychiatrist noting: “She had a difficult childhood with a controlling, violent father, who hired a hitman to kill her mother and he was arrested for this and went to prison.”
+Mrs Hicken said she was left haunted by her childhood experiences living with a violent father, the court heard, with a psychiatrist noting: “She had a difficult childhood with a controlling, violent father, who hired a hitman to kill her mother and he was arrested for this and went to prison.”

-The court heard Norman and his children had turbulent relationships in his final years, characterised by him abruptly terminating contact only to kickstart it later.
+The court heard that Norman and his children had turbulent relationships in his final years, characterised by him abruptly terminating contact only to kickstart it later.

 Despite those tensions, in 2015, he drew up a will which left legacies of £175,000 to each of his children, their partners, and his grandchildren - plus £1.4m earmarked for a family trust.